^

 Surgical treatment of periungual warts

-Laser wart removal
+Laser removal of periungual warts

-Laser removal does not require special preparation for the patient.
+Laser removal does not require any special preparation for the patient.
 At the same time, post-procedure care is also quite simple:

 Prevention

-• High humidity of hands and feet should be avoided: shoes should be of high quality and dry, and when working in conditions of high humidity (for example, when cleaning, washing, washing) you should wear protective gloves on your hands.
+• It is necessary to avoid excessive moisture in the hands and feet: shoes should be of high quality and dry, and when working in conditions of high humidity (for example, when cleaning, washing, washing), protective gloves should be worn on the hands.

 Forecast